 What do you see?

 Virtually every ending for them is the same (for the same case/noun gender combination of course!)

-That means that if you understand the adjectives for different cases and noun genders, you also understand the pronouns.
+That means that if you understand the adjectives for different cases and noun genders, you also understand the pronouns in Russian.

 You likely already noticed this while going over the tables…

 его (his/its), её (her) and их (theirs) don’t change at all.
 It doesn’t matter in which case they are.

 You just use the same possessive pronoun, that you use for the personal pronoun in the accusative and the genitive case.